-Tutoring is available on a voluntary basis for all students at the times and locations listed below:
+Tutoring is available for all students at the time and location listed below:

 Afternoon Sessions – 3:05-3:45 p.m.
 M/T/W/TH in Mr. Grifka’s Room (204)

 NOTE: Students attending for eligibility purposes must be present for the entire session.